-3. As part of a physical therapy program following a knee operation, a 4.5 kg object is attached to an ankle and leg lifts are done as sketched in the figure.
-Calculate the torque about the knee due to this weight for the four positions shown.
+3. As part of a physical therapy program following a knee operation, a 3.5 kg object is attached to an ankle and leg lifts are done as sketched in the figure.
+Calculate the torque (in units of N-m) about the knee due to this weight for the four positions shown.